Public-Tree-Map/public-tree-map/README.md

 # street-tree-map

-Street Tree Map use open datasets to document publicly owned street trees + landmark trees in Santa Monica, California
+Street Tree Map use open datasets to document publicly owned street trees + landmark trees in Santa Monica, California.
+Please see below for more information about our data sources and our project.

-We also use:
+We primarily use:
 - Flask
 - GraphQL
 - React + Foundation